cozy/cozy-stack/docs/move.md

 user, as part of a multi-part download.
 The cursor given should be one of the defined in the export document `parts_cursors`.

-Only the first part of part of the data contains the metadata.
+Only the first part of the data contains the metadata.